- About 4-H

 What is the application process?

-Start by "Clicking Here" to get more information about the program and an application packet.
-There is no obligation when requesting information.
+Start by "Clicking Here" to start filling out your online application.
+Applications are accepted year round.
+There is no obligation when requesting information or beginning an application.
 The application process consists of an application about your family, criminal background checks for all adults in the home, reference checks and an in-home interview.
 Safety for both the hosting family and the Japanese guest are our highest concern!
-Applications are usually sent out from January to May with all placements being finalized by June 1st.
+Applications are usually sent out from January to April with a 100% placement goal of May 1st.

 How do I sign up?